Canon EF-M 18-55mm f/3.5-5.6 IS STM Lens

-On one of the sample images above I used a shutter speed of 1/10s while handholding and the result was very acceptable.
+I have used shutter speeds of 1/10s while handholding and the results have been very acceptable.

 This lens is roughly the equivalent of a 28-90mm lens on a 35mm (full frame) camera.
 It's a useful zoom range for a general walkabout camera and can be used in most situations.